joagada2/deep-learning-model-for-malaria-diagnosis/README.md

 # DEEP LEARNING MODEL FOR DETECTION OF MALARIA INFECTED RED BLOOD CELLS
-In this computer vision project, I trained convolutional neural network which takes image of red blood cells and predict if the cell in malaria infected or not.
-The model has accuracy of 0.94.
-I also built a flask application for deployment of the model to production environment.
+In this computer vision project, I trained a convolutional neural network that takes an image of a red blood cell and predicts if the cell is malaria infected or not.
+The model has an accuracy of 94%.
+I deployed the model in FlasAPI and built a flask web application that uses the model to accurately diagnoses malaria infection.